Yakuhito/yakuhito.github.io/_posts/2021-06-06-unbreakable-2021-team-writeup.md

 **Flag 3:** ????
 **Flag 4:** places.sqlite

-## MysteriousOS {#mysteriousos}
-{% highlight bash %}
-“Please help us, an malicious employee has managed to install a volatility OS version on one of our machine Please help us determine the following”

-1. What is the profile of the OS used?
-2. Can you obtain more details about Windows Defender Services (WinDefend), from the image provided?We are interested în obtaining the PID process.
-3. We also need the SID of the System on Administrator account, can you please help?
-{% endhighlight %}

-Volatility has a built-in `imageinfo` function that can determine the OS profile of most memory dumps:

-{% highlight bash %}
-yakuhito@furry-catstation:~/ctf/unr21-tms$ volatility -f mysteriousOS2.bin imageinfo
-Volatility Foundation Volatility Framework 2.6
-INFO    : volatility.debug    : Determining profile based on KDBG search...
-          Suggested Profile(s) : No suggestion (Instantiated with no profile) AS Layer1 : FileAddressSpace (/home/yakuhito/ctf/unr21-tms/mysteriousOS2.bin)
-                      PAE type : No PAE
-yakuhito@furry-catstation:~/ctf/unr21-tms$
-{% endhighlight %}

-TODO

-**Flag 1:** ??
-**Flag 2:** ??
-**Flag 3:** ??

 ## hisix {#hisix}
 {% highlight bash %}
 This is an example taken from a real free training.